xhtml2pdf/xhtml2pdf/README.rst

 Currently, Python 3 support is being worked on and many refactors and suggestions are potentially coming in.
 Furthermore, parts of the codebase could do well with cleanups and refactoring.

-If you benefit from xhtml2pdf, perhaps `look at the test coverage <https://coveralls.io/github/xhtml2pdf/xhtml2pdf?branch=master>`__ and identify parts that are yet untouched.
+If you benefit from xhtml2pdf, perhaps look at the `test coverage <https://coveralls.io/github/xhtml2pdf/xhtml2pdf?branch=master>`__ and identify parts that are yet untouched.

 About
 =====

-``xhtml2pdf`` is a html2pdf converter using the ReportLab Toolkit, the HTML5lib and pyPdf.
+xhtml2pdf is a HTML to PDF converter using the ReportLab Toolkit, html5lib and pyPdf2.
 It supports HTML 5 and CSS 2.1 (and some of CSS 3).
-It is completely written in pure Python so it is platform independent.
+It is completely written in pure Python, so it is platform independent.

-The main benefit of this tool that a user with Web skills like HTML and CSS is able to generate PDF templates very quickly without learning new technologies.
+The main benefit of this tool is that a user with web skills like HTML and CSS is able to generate PDF templates very quickly without learning new technologies.